llesage-bemove/doctrine-log-bundle/README.md

+# WARNING - DO NOT USE IT FOR PRODUCTION

+This is a fork from [manasbala/doctrine-log-bundle](https://github.com/manasbala/doctrine-log-bundle) The purpose of this repo is only to try on PHP8.0/Symfony5.4

 # DoctrineLogBundle
 Symfony bundle to enable auto logging data changes.
 Works with doctrine entities only.
 This bundle will save developer's ass to determine how data has been changed :)